 Shopping online and shopping local aren’t either/or scenarios.

 Local retailers understand that the times call for an “innovate or die” mindset, where those who adopt mobile technology and e-commerce survive.
-Plenty of Tucson-area retailers, such as Razorz Edge, Popcycle, Bon, Mildred & Dildred, and Kid’s Center, offer easy-to-navigate websites, desirable return policies, and a simple checkout process.
+Plenty of Tucson-area retailers, such as Razorz Edge, Popcycle, Bon, and Mildred & Dildred, offer easy-to-navigate websites, desirable return policies, and a simple checkout process.

 Most local retailers also update their online inventory regularly, but it’s always nice to drop in to the physical location, since they’re always receiving new items.